-Located about 150km southwest of Harare, Ngezi is Zimbabwe’s principal platinum-group metals producer.
-Operated by Makwiro Platinum Mines, owned 70% by Zimbabwe Platinum Mines (Zimplats) and 30% by the South African mining company, Impala Platinum, Ngezi has replaced the failed Hartley operation, which was developed by Australian companies BHP and Delta Gold in the mid-1990s.
+Located about 150km south-west of Harare, Ngezi is Zimbabwe’s principal platinum-group metals producer.
+Operated by Makwiro Platinum Mines, owned 70% by Zimbabwe Platinum Mines (Zimplats) and 30% by the South African mining company, Impala Platinum.

+Ngezi replaced the failed Hartley operation, which was developed by Australian companies BHP and Delta Gold in the mid-1990s.
 An underground operation, Hartley was brought into production in 1997 at a cost of $289m, but shut within two years because of operational problems.
 Delta spun off its holding into Zimplats, which later bought BHP’s share as well.
-Following further transactions, Zimplats is now 86% owned by Impala, with agreements in place for Zimbabwean citizens to take a 15% holding in Zimplats.
+Following further transactions, Zimplats is now 87% owned by Implats.

-"In early 2001, Zimplats announced the development of Ngezi into a 2.2Mt/y open pit operation."In early 2001, Zimplats announced the development of Ngezi into a 2.2Mt/y open pit operation producing 208,000oz/y of platinum-group metals, plus nickel, copper and cobalt.
+In early 2001, Zimplats announced the development of Ngezi into a 2.2Mtpa open pit operation producing 208,000oz/y of platinum-group metals, plus nickel, copper and cobalt.
 Ore from Ngezi is treated in the Selous Metallurgical Complex at Selous, thus reviving at least part of the original project, although the refinery section remains on care-and-maintenance.
-In 2009, the operation produced 190,532oz of smelter matter containing the precious and base metals.
+In 2009, the operation produced 190,532oz of smelter matter containing precious and base metals.

 Great Dyke reserves